Brian Beckon, Managing Partner (he/him)

 Fatimeh is especially committed to helping organizations capture and leverage intellectual property in a way that supports economic viability while promoting greater cooperative activity in the market.

-Steven Virgil, Of Counsel
+Steven Virgil, Of Counsel (he/him)

 Steven Virgil is licensed to practice in North Carolina, Nebraska, and Ohio.
 His practice is dedicated to representing social enterprises, cooperatives (including worker, consumer, and agricultural coops), and business entities at all stages.
 He has practiced law serving clients from community-based organizations to publicly traded companies since 1994.
 Steven maintains an active pro bono practice representing clients in asylum and special immigrant proceedings.